Yemen's cholera crisis laid bare in new hospital footage

 The conflict has meant that those who are most vulnerable are often impeded from accessing clean water and sanitation facilities, according to Maburutse, who warned that "scores of innocent civilians will continue to die each day if new funding is not forthcoming."

-He said that if the $2.3 billion required to help maintain the UN Yemen Humanitarian Response Plan is not found then the crisis could become far worse.
+He said that if the $2.3 billion required to help maintain the UN Yemen Humanitarian Response Plan is not found, then the crisis could become far worse.

-On Wednesday, the Global Task Force on Cholera Control (GTFCC) -- made up of health officials from more than 50 organizations worldwide -- launched a new strategy to reduce cholera deaths by 90% by 2030.
+On Wednesday, the Global Task Force on Cholera Control -- made up of health officials from more than 50 organizations worldwide -- launched a new strategy to reduce cholera deaths by 90% by 2030.

-While the new approach is likely to be welcomed, the need for action in Yemen is more pressing than ever.
+Though the new approach is likely to be welcomed, the need for action in Yemen is more pressing than ever.

 "A lack of access to life-saving basic care will increase the risk of maternal and newborn deaths and communicable disease outbreaks," Maburutse said.